 Oh and if you thought you would suddenly lose that giant belly because it is no longer full, guess again!

-I probably gained more weight my first few days at the hospital from all the fluids and lack of movement.
+In fact, I probably gained more weight throughout my body in my first few days at the hospital from all the fluids and lack of movement.
 I had to eat specific things to reduce the swelling in my feet and keep them up when possible.

 But if you’re worried about that belly or lower back pain, here’s the downright truth: It took your body all those months to go through those changes, it needs time to revert back.